 Board Positions

-Nomination to the Board of Directors shall be for any office being vacated and will be for a term of three (3) years.
+Nomination to the Board of Directors shall be for any office being vacated and will follow the terms laid out in 8.1c.

 Election Procedures

 Elections will be conducted by a show of hands unless the majority of members present vote for a secret ballot.
-In this case, the Secretary shall prepare the ballots to be used for the voting and shall supervise the election of the Directors and shall distribute all ballots and count all votes and announce the results of the election except in the case of Secretary being up for election, and then the President shall oversee the election.
+In this case, the Registrarshall prepare the ballots to be used for the voting and shall supervise the election of the Directors and shall distribute all ballots and count all votes and announce the results of the election except in the case of Registrar being up for election, and then the President shall oversee the election.

 Vacancies

 Any vacancy occurring on the Board of Directors prior to the next Annual General Meeting may be filled only for the remainder of the current year of the vacated term by Resolution of the Board of Directors in office provided there is a quorum of Directors.

+The acting Director is welcome to formally run for the position they have been appointed to, at the following Annual General Meeting.

 Termination

+Removal of Director by Board of Directors

+A director may, at any time, be removed from the Board of Directors for any behavior that puts the Association at reputational/financial risk, or puts its members at risk.

+The Board of Directors must unanimously decide to remove said Director.
+In the event the Board decides to terminate a Director’s tenure, the following process will be followed:

+The Director will be notified in writing by the President that the Board has made a unanimous decision to end their tenure.
+The reason will be outlined in writing.

+The President will phone the Director as a follow up to the email, and will offer an opportunity to present a case for reinstatement to the Board to a committee of three board members.

+The President will select the committee of three, and arrange for a mutually agreeable date/time to meet.

+After the Director has presented their case to the committee of three board members, the committee has 24 hours to reverse the decision to terminate.

+The final decision will be communicated in writing to the Director, by the President.

+The membership will be advised of the departing Director , although all meeting details remain confidential to the committee of three.

 Removal of Director by Membership

 Provided that notice specifying the intention to pass such resolution has been given with the notice of meeting, eligible voting members of the Association, by a resolution passed by at least 2/3 of the votes cast at a general meeting of members, (held for this purpose) may remove any Director before the expiration of his or her term of office, and, by a majority of votes cast at that meeting, may elect any person in his or her stead for the remainder of his or her term.

 Absenteeism

 Unless otherwise determined by the Board, the unannounced absence of a Director from three (3) consecutive Board Meetings or the unannounced absence of a Director from four (4) out of any eight (8) consecutive Board Meetings shall be deemed to be a resignation of the said Director from the Board.

+The President will inform the Director in writing that their tenure on the Board of Directors has been terminated due to absenteeism.

 Article X. Board of Directors Responsibilities